Oil Industry in Purbeck

-Oil has been extracted from the Isle of Purbeck since the early 17th century from Kimmeridge in the form of oil-shale.
+Oil has been extracted from the Isle of Purbeck since the early 17th century from Kimmeridge in the form of oil shale.

-The oil is transported by tanker to Wytch Farm where it is piped to storage tanks near Southampton.
+The oil is transported by tanker to Wytch Farm, where it is piped to storage tanks near Southampton.

 Nodding Donkey photo by Huligan0 (https://commons.wikimedia.org/wiki/User:Huligan0) Creative Comons.

-The Isle of Purbeck is home to the largest onshore oil field in western Europe but most visitors to the area wouldn’t know that the oil extraction field exists due to the careful planning and screening of the site in Rempstone Forest.
+The Isle of Purbeck is home to the largest onshore oil field in western Europe, but most visitors to the area wouldn’t know that the oil extraction field exists due to the careful planning and screening of the site in Rempstone Forest.

 The oil field is located in a faulted block of Jurassic rock and older rocks beneath the Hampshire Basin and consists of three separate reservoirs known as Bridport, Sherwood and Frome.
-Bridport which was the first discovery, is in the Jurassic Bridport Sands 900 metres (3,000 ft) below Poole Harbour.
-The much larger Sherwood (discovered 1978) is below this in the Triassic Sherwood Sands at 1,600 metres (5,200 ft) and extends under Poole Bay.
+Bridport, the first discovery, is in the Jurassic Bridport Sands 900 metres (3,000 ft) below Poole Harbour.
+The much larger Sherwood (discovered in 1978) is below this in the Triassic Sherwood Sands at 1,600 metres (5,200 ft) and extends under Poole Bay.
 Frome is in a shelly limestone at 750 metres (2,460 ft).
 The field extends eastwards from Sandbanks and Studland for around 10 kilometres (6.2 mi) under the sea to the south of Bournemouth. (source https://en.wikipedia.org/wiki/Wytch_Farm)

-At its peak 110,000 barrels per day was being extracted at Wytch Farm and is now extracting 50,000 barrels per day.
+At its peak, 110,000 barrels per day were extracted at Wytch Farm, now extracting 50,000 barrels per day.